c0c0n3/source-watcher/docs/demos/pack.md

 admin user—username: `admin`, password: `admin`.
-You should be able to see that OSM now has both an OpenLDAP KNF and NS package and is busy creating a new NS instance called `ldap`, similar to what you see on the screenshot [Local clusters][demo.local] demo.
+You should be able to see that OSM now has both an OpenLDAP KNF and NS package and is busy creating a new NS instance called `ldap`, similar to what you see on the screenshot in the [Local clusters][demo.local] demo.
 And as in the [Local clusters][demo.local] demo, if you grab the OSM Ops logs, you should see what OSM Ops did.
 The log file should contain entries similar to the ones below

 ```log
 2022-06-21T18:34:45.368Z	INFO	controller.gitrepository	New revision detected	{"reconciler group": "source.toolkit.fluxcd.io", "reconciler kind": "GitRepository", "name": "test", "namespace": "flux-system", "revision": "test.0.0.7/d3a8cbf812447c05cf44814db40f6c6da86ab49f"}